Bee colony modeling

 Additional Resources

 Note: Parameters not explicitly set will use BeePop+ default values.
-See the publication for details.
+See the parameter list for details.

 Minimal Working Example